VictorTrapenok/grammar-ai.app/src/pages/privacy.md

 If you have questions about this Privacy Policy, you can contact us at:

-📧 support@grammar-ai.app
+📧 too.imbadev@gmail.com

 ## Contact & Support

-For technical support or inquiries, please contact us at support@grammar-ai.app
+For technical support or inquiries, please contact us at too.imbadev@gmail.com